sohinimallick16/Amphorae-Rim-Morphometry-R-Analysis/README.md

 ## Overview

 This repository contains the statistical analysis of Dressel 20 amphorae rim morphometry from the Baetica province (modern-day Andalusia, Spain) during the Roman Empire.
-The study was conducted as the final submission for the course "Statistics for Archaeologists" as part of my master's in Digital Archaeology program at Leiden University.
+The study was conducted as the final submission for the course "Quantitative Methods in Archaeology" as part of my master's in Digital Archaeology program at Leiden University.

 ## Abstract